Power of Attorney Solicitors

 Someone acting under a Property and Financial Decisions LPA will usually be able to make small gifts from the estate (e.g. for a relative’s birthday or wedding) but they should only make such gifts as the Donor would have ordinarily made and there may be inheritance tax implications that need to be considered.

 If you need to make a larger gift not covered by the provisions of an LPA, you may need to apply to the Court of Protection to do so.

 Contact our Lasting Power of Attorney Solicitors in Bristol

-If you need to create, update or register a Lasting Power of Attorney or are looking for advice on discharging your duties as an Attorney, our friendly, expert team in Bristol can help.
-Call us on 0117 325 2929 or complete our simple online enquiry form.
+If you need to create, update or register a Lasting Power of Attorney or are looking for advice on discharging your duties as an Attorney, our friendly, expert team can help.
+Call our Power of Attorney solicitors on 0117 325 2929 or complete our simple online enquiry form.